 - On the Info menu, go to Category and click Edit to change your Category's name and/or description.

 To create a new Volume

-- Go the to left navigation in Library and click on your Category.
+- Go the to left column in Library and click on your Category.

-- Click the “+” that appears to open the “Add new Volume” dialog
+- Next, click the “+” in the action bar to open the “Add new Volume” dialog

 - Enter a name for your Volume and click the Save button